e271828e/Flight.jl/docs/notes/design/framework_spec.md

 calling task — the invocation site, not the contract, is its only difference ([§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)'s topology, [§10.4](#104-shutdown-protocol)'s join exclusion).

+One discrimination in that wrapper: **an `InterruptException` is never a `DeviceCrash`.** Under the spawned-loop topology the calling task is the one running a device loop body inline — the GUI's ([§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)) — so an operator
+Ctrl-C raises *there*, inside user code that did nothing wrong.
+The wrapper forwards the control-plane stop and lets the body leave through the ordinary `running(handle)` predicate ([§10.4](#104-shutdown-protocol)(4)): no crash report for what is not a crash, and no `should_abort` consultation, a stop being already requested.

 #### The author owns the loop body; the framework owns the bracket

 **The author owns the loop body; the framework owns the bracket.** The fork